buildingSMART/IFC4.3.x-development/docs/schemas/shared/IfcSharedBldgElements/Types/IfcBuildingSystemTypeEnum.md

 # IfcBuildingSystemTypeEnum

-This enumeration identifies different types of building systems.
+This enumeration identifies different types of building systems.<!-- end of definition -->

 > HISTORY  New enumeration in IFC4.